Where do you want your wealth to go?

 We know your financial situation is unique to you, so we tailor our meetings to your individual needs and goals.

 Through a full review of your finances, we help you assess how you can start reducing your inheritance tax liability now, while maintaining access to the funds you need for a prosperous later life.

 With estate planning, it’s always important to consider your future expenses –like the potential cost of care as you get older.
 If you tie all your money up in trust funds or give it all away as gifts to avoid inheritance tax, you could leave yourself short of the funds you need in retirement.

 It’s a tricky balance, but one we can help you achieve.

 Frequently asked questions

-What should I prepare ahead of the meeting?To make the most of your time with your Financial Consultant, it can be handy to gather any information or documents relating to your finances.
-This can help to give your Financial Consultant an understanding of your assets and liabilities.
+What should I prepare ahead of the meeting?To make the most of your time with your Specialist Financial Adviser, it can be handy to gather any information or documents relating to your finances.
+This can help to give your Specialist Financial Adviser an understanding of your assets and liabilities.

-How long does the meeting last?An initial meeting with a Financial Consultant will typically last around one hour, though it does depend on the complexity of your circumstances.
-Often the Financial Consultant may arrange a second meeting with you to present any recommendations.
+How long does the meeting last?An initial meeting with a Specialist Financial Adviser will typically last around one hour, though it does depend on the complexity of your circumstances.
+Often the Specialist Financial Adviser may arrange a second meeting with you to present any recommendations.

 How soon will I be able to get a meeting?You won’t usually have to wait long at all.
-Request your appointment today and we should be able to get you a meeting with a Financial Consultant within the next ten days or so.
+Request your appointment today and we should be able to get you a meeting with a Specialist Financial Adviser within the next ten days or so.